Do Leaf Blowers Damage Plants And What Are The Risks?

 Leaf blowers pump air pollution into the environment and emit particulate matter 80 times more than a car.

-They also contribute noise at a level that can reduce milk production on dairy farms.
+They also contribute to noise at a level that can reduce milk production on dairy farms.

-There is no direct evidence that suburban leaf blowers care plants or damage them, but an indirect connection can be seen in the increase of particulative matter in the atmosphere around leaf blower use.
+There is no direct evidence that suburban leaf blowers care for or damage plants, but an indirect connection can be seen in the increase of particulate matter in the atmosphere around leaf blower use.

 While they may contribute to smog, there is no clear answer as to whether they have as substantial an impact on air quality as cars.